regular/pull-buckets/README.md

 pull-buckets
 ===

 Segmentate an incoming stream into groups ("buckets") and reduce each group to a single value that is then passed downstream.
+Suitable for live-streams when using hte timeout option.
+(Makes sure bucket value is eventually emitted when no new data comes in for a while)

 ``` js
 const buckets = require('pull-buckets')